 When CBD enters our body, it works with receptors in the ECS to encourage an increase in the production of naturally-occurring cannabinoids that play such a crucial part in our health.
-It is for this reason that CBD can work for so many different conditions.
+It is for this reason that CBD is believed to work for so many different conditions.

 CBD In North Carolina: What You Need to Know

-The legal language surrounding CBD and its various forms is still pretty cloudy (to put it mildly), as there are various “forms” of the compound depending on whether it comes from industrial hemp (which is legal), or actual medical marijuana (which is illegal on a federal level).
+The legal language surrounding CBD and its various forms is still pretty cloudy (to put it mildly), as there are different types of the compound depending on whether it comes from industrial hemp (which many companies claim is legal), or actual medical marijuana (which is still illegal on a federal level).

-While CBD derived from hemp is currently legal in all 50 states (according to the Agricultural Act of 2014), there are some particular laws in place for each state that determine how you go about obtaining CBD.
-In many states, quality CBD is extremely easy to get hold of, and even recommended by a large number of physicians and professional health practitioners.
+While CBD derived from hemp is legal in all 50 states under (according to the Agricultural Act of 2014), there are some particular laws in place for each state that determine how you go about obtaining CBD.
+In many states, quality CBD is extremely easy to get hold of, and even recommended by some physicians and professional health practitioners.
 As such, it is a real shame that other states (such as North Carolina) remain so strict with their laws.